 Safety Locks hold the Runways in place.
-Once engaged, Safety Locks hold the Runways in place even if the power goes out or the Hydraulic Hoses break or leak.
-Your Lift has 13 Safety Lock positions, spaced every four inches / 100 mm.
-Each Post has its own Ladder and set of Safety Locks.
+Once engaged, Safety Locks hold the Runways in place, even if the power goes out or the Hydraulic Hoses break or leak.
+Your Lift has 15 Safety Locks, spaced every four inches.
+Each Post has its own Safety Lock mechanism, for a total of four for the Lift.

-Simply raising the Runways does not necessarily engage them on the Safety Locks.
-Important: You must back the Runways down onto the Safety Locks to engage them.

-Safety Locks are dependent on correct installation of the Ladders.
-Pay careful attention when installing the Ladders.
+- Important: Simply raising the Runways does not necessarily engage them on the Safety Locks.
+You must back the Runways down onto the Safety Locks to engage them. - WARNING Safety Locks are dependent on correct installation of the 'Ladders'.
+Pay careful attention when installing the Ladders, thus ensuring correct operation of the Safety Locks on your Lift.

-The Ladders, one per Post, are steel pieces with 13 holes spaced every four inches / 100 mm.
-As you raise the Runways, the Safety Locks move into the holes in the Ladder; these are the sounds you hear when the Runways are moving.
-When you move the Runways back down a little after passing a Safety Lock, the Safety Locks engage.
+The Ladders, one per Post, are steel pieces with holes spaced every four inches.
+As you raise the Runways, the Safety Locks move into the holes in the Ladder.
+When you move the Runways back down a little after passing a Safety Lock, the Safety Lock engages.
 Once they are engaged, Safety Locks stay engaged until you are ready to lower the Runways.
-Even if the power goes out or one of the Hydraulic Hoses breaks or leaks. the engaged Safety Locks hold the Runways in place.
+Even if the power goes out or one of the Hydraulic Lines breaks or leaks, the engaged Safety Locks hold the Runways in place.

-MARNING Always leave the Runways either fully lowered or engaged on their Safety Locks.
+WARNING Always leave the Runways either fully lowered or engaged on their Safety Locks.
 When you engage the Safety Locks at a desired height, check to make sure that all four Safety Locks (one per Post) are engaged.

-How do the Runways come down if you have engaged the Safety Locks?
+So how do the Runways come down if the Safety Locks are engaged?
 To lower the Runways, you raise them a few inches (to get them off the Safety Locks), then press and hold down the pushbutton on the Pushbutton Air Valve.
-While you hold down the pushbutton, the Safety Locks are moved away from the Ladders; in this position, they cannot engage, which allows the Runways to be lowered.
+While you hold down the pushbutton, the Safety Locks are moved away from the Ladders; they cannot engage, which allows the Runways to be lowered.

-Out of an abundance of caution, your Lift has a second, independent Safety Lock system called the Slack Safeties.
+Out of an abundance of caution, your Lift has a second, independent Safety Lock system called the Slack Safety.
+In total, your Lift has two Safety systems:

-The Slack Safeties are physically located next to the Safety Locks on the ends of the Crosstube Gussets.
+- Safety Locks: The primary system to hold up the Runways on your Lift are the Safety Locks.
+When you move the Runways up, you can hear clicks as the Safety Locks go into the holes in the Ladders.
+When you want to keep the Runways at a certain height, you go slightly past the height you want, then back the Safety Locks down in to the holes in the Ladders, which engages them. - Slack Safety: The Slack Safeties are next to the Safety Locks on the ends of the Crosstube Gussets.
 They are different from the Safety Locks in that when the Cables are taut (which they are during normal operation), they hold the Slack Safeties away from the Ladder so that the Slack Safeties cannot engage.
 However, if a Cable were to break (which very rarely happens), the Slack Safety for the broken Cable immediately engages, preventing the Runways from falling.